Clueless (TV series)

-Clueless is an American teen sitcom based on the 1995 film of the same name (which was inspired by Jane Austen's 1815 novel Emma).
-It premiered on ABC on September 20, 1996, as a part of the TGIF lineup during its first season.
-The series then spent its last two seasons on UPN, ending on May 25, 1999.
-Alicia Silverstone had a development deal with Columbia-TriStar at this time, and did not reprise her role from the film.
+Clueless is an American television teen sitcom based on the 1995 film of the same name (which was inspired by Jane Austen's 1815 novel Emma).
+It aired on ABC from September 20, 1996 to February 14, 1997, as a part of the TGIF lineup during its first season.
+The series then spent its last two seasons on UPN, airing from September 23, 1997 to May 25, 1999.
+Alicia Silverstone had a development deal with Columbia-TriStar at this time, and was unable to reprise her role from the film.

 Premise

 Clueless is a teen comedy that follows the adventures of Cher Horowitz, a California girl who attends Bronson Alcott High.
 Cher and her friends navigate the ups and downs of high school life as they face struggles with relationships, school, and social status.